osama413/atlavox-beacon/README.md

-# Atlavox Beacon
+# Forness Hardened

 **Sovereign Communication Node | Hardware-Enforced Trust**

 > "This project is not mine, not yours, it's nobody's and everyone's."

-The **Atlavox Beacon** is an open-hardware RISC-V communication device designed to reclaim sovereignty over personal hardware.
+The **Forness Hardened** is an open-hardware RISC-V communication device designed to reclaim sovereignty over personal hardware.
 We eliminate proprietary black boxes by anchoring the entire boot-chain and security lifecycle in auditable, physical hardware.

 ---

 ## 🔒 The "Vault" Architecture
 We move beyond software-based security.
-The Atlavox Beacon utilizes a tripartite boot architecture to ensure your device is immune to compromise, even with physical access.
+The Forness Hardened utilizes a tripartite boot architecture to ensure your device is immune to compromise, even with physical access.

 **Zero-Boot Policy:** The device remains in a hard-reset state until the user provides a valid authentication code.